Meerut Conspiracy case

 The Meerut Conspiracy Case was a controversial court case that was initiated in British Raj in March 1929 and decided in 1933.
 Several trade unionists, including three Englishmen, were arrested for organizing an Indian railway strike.
-The British government convicted 27 leftist trade union leaders under a lawsuit.
+The British government prosecuted 27 leftist trade union leaders for conspiracy.
 The trial immediately caught attention in England, where it inspired the 1932 play Meerut by a Manchester street theatre group, the Red Megaphones, highlighting the detrimental effects of colonisation and industrialisation.

 Background

-The British Government was clearly worried about the growing influence of the Communist International.
-It was also thoroughly convinced that all infiltration of communist and socialist ideas was propagated to the workers by the Communist Party of India (CPI).
+The British government was clearly worried about the growing influence of the Communist International.
+It was also thoroughly convinced that communist and socialist ideas were being spread to workers by the Communist Party of India (CPI).
 Its ultimate objective, the government perceived, was to achieve "complete paralysis and overthrow of existing Governments in every country (including India) by means of a general strike and armed uprising".

-The government's immediate response was to foist yet another conspiracy case, the Meerut Conspiracy Case.
+The government's immediate response was to mount a conspiracy case, the Meerut Conspiracy Case.